MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-plugin-wsl.md

 ## Overview

-Microsoft Defender for Endpoint is an enterprise endpoint security platform designed to help enterprise networks prevent, detect, investigate, and respond to advanced threats.
-Defender for Endpoint for Windows Subsystem for Linux 2 (WSL) enables Defender for Endpoint to provide more visibility into all running WSL containers, by plugging into the isolated subsystem.
+The Windows Subsystem for Linux (WSL) 2, which replaces the previous version of WSL (supported by Microsoft Defender for Endpoint without a plug-in), provides a Linux environment that is seamlessly integrated with Windows yet isolated using virtualization technology.
+The Microsoft Defender for Endpoint for Windows Subsystem for Linux 2 (WSL) plug-in enables Defender for Endpoint to provide more visibility into all running WSL containers, by plugging into the isolated subsystem.

 ## Known issues and limitations